Did You Know That Even Your Wealthiest Clients Must Enroll in Medicare to

 Elaine Floyd, CFP®, is Horsesmouth's Director of Retirement and Life

 Planning.
-She'll be leading the
+She'll be leading the new

-program.
+program in 2012.
 Many advisors already know Elaine from her excellent

 work leading the Savvy Social Security program.
 You can expect the same with

 the Medicare program.
 Here's what people have said about Elaine's Social Security

 Great Instant Credibility

 "We had a client couple move to GA for retirement.
 We gave them instructions

 on what to tell the SS office in order to start benefits.
 The office's recommended

 "After several email exchanges between our office and the local SS office they